damiankieltyka/36.3-react-online-store/README.md

 ### About
 Simple React project of an online shoe shop.

+App deployed on Heroku platform, available at <a>http://clarks-online-store-react.herokuapp.com/</a>

 ### Technologies
 This project was created by WebStorm React template.
 Used solutions are:
 - React.js - build user interface